-- where credit risk is low or has not increased significantly since recognition ('Stage 1'); - where credit risk is not low or has increased significantly since initial recognition ('Stage 2'); and - where the financial asset is credit impaired (Stage 3).
+- where credit risk is low or has not increased significantly since recognition ('Stage 1'); - where it has increased significantly since initial recognition ('Stage 2'); and - where the financial asset is credit impaired (Stage 3).

 '12-month expected credit losses' are recognised for Stage 1 while 'lifetime expected credit losses' are recognised for Stage 2.